SleepToWin/Scrape-Yellow-Pages/README.md

 # Scrape-Yellow-Pages
-A simple web scraper for yellowpages.com
+A web scraper for yellowpages.com.